Holidays in Philly: A Master Guide

 Stop in for decadent holiday hot chocolate at Aqimero— you’ll get rich dark drinking chocolate topped with brûléed marshmallows alongside candy canes, chocolate snowball cookies, and sugar cookies.
 And for an extra $5, the grownups can get it spiked.

-The Ritz-Carlton will also have some very fancy gingerbread house workshops (reservations required) on December 2, 8, and 15, where you’ll make some confectionery masterpieces and even see Santa Claus.
+The Ritz-Carlton will also have a very fancy gingerbread house workshop (reservations required) on December 15, where you’ll make some confectionery masterpieces and even see Santa Claus.

 Academy of Music, 240 S. Broad St.

 In our family, the holiday season just isn’t complete without the Pennsylvania Ballet’s performance of The Nutcracker.
 From the Tchaikovsky score to the timeless story of holiday magic, this ballet is a classic for a reason.
 Come early for photos with the Sugar Plum Fairy and the Mouse King in the lobby!
-On December 27 at noon, there will be a sensory-friendly performance with accommodations both inside and outside the theater to make children who are on the autism spectrum, or who may have sensory sensitivities, more welcome.
+December 14 and 15 are “Tea with the Sugarplum Fairy” days with photos and brunch buffets.
+The sensory-friendly performance is December 30 at noon has accommodations both inside and outside the theater to make children who are on the autism spectrum, or who may have sensory sensitivities, more welcome.

 Kimmel Center, 300 S. Broad St.

 This Philly tradition features over 300 performers bringing an all-new repertoire of favorite holiday classics.
-In addition to the fabulous pop orchestra conducted by Broadway legend Todd Ellison, the concert features vocals by Hamilton’s Mandy Gonzalez, the Philadelphia Boys Choir, the African Episcopal Church of St. Thomas Gospel Choir, and the Philly POPS Festival Chorus.
-On December 5, there will be a sensory-friendly performance with a judgment-free environment, mid-level sound and light, trained staff, a quiet area, and fidget devices.
+In addition to the fabulous pop orchestra, the concert features vocals by Hamilton’s Mandy Gonzalez, the Philadelphia Boys Choir, the African Episcopal Church of St. Thomas Gospel Choir, and the Philly POPS Festival Chorus.

-Time to Hop on the FREE Philly Holiday Festival Shuttle
+Time to Hop on the Philly PHLASH Holiday Festival Shuttle

 The shops of Old City are having a window decorating contest, so make sure to check out their efforts as you stroll the street.
-Visit the pop-up Old City Holiday Market (located between The Clay Studio and Elfreth’s Alley) on weekends for local treats, gifts, and holiday greenery (including trees).
+Be sure to download the brand new Historic Holiday Pass for discounts at Old City museums, attractions, shops, restaurants, and more!

 Santa will be at Fireman’s Hall on Fridays and Saturdays, too, so drop by!
 And for a more immersive and private Santa visit, check out the Old City Santa photo experience, complete with a tour of Santa’s Workshop and storytime.